-This section suggests data sets sufficient for evaluating the test cases in Section 5.5.4.
+This section suggests data sets that are sufficient for evaluating the test cases in Section 5.5.4.

-Users and user profile is listed in Table 29.
+Users and user profile are listed in Table 45.
 The column "MD Authorization" indicates if Monitoring Daemon is authorized to view the context of a user.